jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2023/Microsoft-Digital-Defense-Report-2023.md

 world, including: Bulgaria, Czechia, Hungary, Ghana, Israel, Mexico, Romania, Singapore, the United Arab Emirates, and Uzbekistan.
-As a result of Microsoft and Citizen Labs reports, QuaDream shut down and stopped its operations in 2023\.
+As a result of Microsoft and Citizen Lab’s reports, QuaDream shut down and stopped its operations in 2023\.
 DSIRF, an Austrian cyber mercenary tracked by Microsoft as Denim
 Tsunami, has also recently shut down.